Organ donation in the United States prison population

 Organ donation in the United States prison population is the donation of biological tissues or organs from incarcerated individuals to living recipients in need of a transplantation.
+The topic includes debate surrounding prisoners as organ donors and recipients, such as legal needs for medical care, and debates on true consent, coercion, and equity regarding organ allocation.

 General prison population

 As living donors

 Prisons typically do not allow inmates to donate organs as living donors to anyone but immediate family members.
 There is no law against prisoner organ donation; however, the transplant community has discouraged use of prisoner's organs since the early 1990s due to concern over prisons' high-risk environment for infectious diseases.
-Physicians and ethicists also criticize the idea because a prisoner is not able to consent to the procedure in a free and non-coercive environment, especially if they are given inducements to participate.
-Also, many prisoners would not be eligible donors due to age as a great number of those on death row are in their fifties or older.
+Physicians and ethicists criticize the idea because a prisoner is not able to consent to the procedure in a free and non-coercive environment, especially if they are given inducements to participate.
+Additionally, many prisoners would not be eligible donors due to age, as many on death row are in their fifties or older.
 However, with modern testing advances to more safely rule out infectious disease and by ensuring that there are no incentives offered to participate, some have argued that prisoners can now voluntarily consent to organ donation just as they can now consent to medical procedures in general.
 With careful safeguards, and with over 2 million prisoners in the U.S., they reason that prisoners can provide a solution for reducing organ shortages in the U.S.

 As recipients

 In the United States, prisoners are not discriminated against as organ recipients and are equally eligible for organ transplants along with the general population.
 In Estelle v.
 Gamble, decided in 1976, the United States Supreme Court ruled that withholding health care from prisoners constitutes "cruel and unusual punishment".
 United Network for Organ Sharing, the organization that coordinates available organs with recipients, does not factor in a patient's prison status when determining suitability for a transplant.

-An organ transplant and follow-up care can cost the prison system up to one million dollars.
+Organ transplant and follow-up care can cost the prison system up to one million dollars.
 If a prisoner qualifies, a state may allow compassionate early release to avoid the high costs associated with organ transplants.
 However, an organ transplant may save the prison system substantial costs usually associated with dialysis and other life-extending treatments required by the prisoner with the failing organ.
 Living organ donation, as an alternative to deceased organ donation, has become an option given its low complication rates and more positive outcomes.
 For example, the estimated cost of a kidney transplant is about $111,000.
 A prisoner's dialysis treatments are estimated to cost a prison $120,000 per year.